awslabs/data-on-eks/website/docs/ai-ml/monitoring-kubeflow.md

 ---
-sidebar_position: 2
+sidebar_position: 4
-sidebar_label: Monitoring ML Workflows with Kubeflow on EKS
+sidebar_label: Observability for Kubeflow on EKS
 ---
 import CollapsibleContent from '../../src/components/CollapsibleContent';